10 Easily Growing Foods from Your Backyard

 Quince Jam Recipe on Youtube

 9. The Medlar tree

 The Medlar tree is a lovely and very decorative tree for the somewhat smaller gardens.
 The medlar is a distinct family member of the rose and it blooms in Spring with big white blossoms.
 Not overwhelming like apple trees, but a few at the time.
-In Autumn the tree carries a load of fruits and in order to eat them raw, you have to let them rot until it's dark brown and soft.
+In Autumn the medlar tree carries a load of fruits and in order to eat them raw, they need to be bletted (rotting) until its flesh is dark brown and soft.

 You can either let nature do the rotting during frost, or you can pick them when they're still firm and let them sit in a dark corner for several weeks.
 That's called bletting.
 Letting this fruit completely rot is very essential, otherwise you can't eat it.
 The Medlar has a special taste and you either love it or hate it.

 This fruit is used for making jelly or jam and I found this website with a very old recipe for making Medlar Cheese